 The size of the Board of Directors is currently ten directors, established by the Board of Directors as provided in the company’s charter documents and by-laws.
 Subject to any limitations set forth in the company’s by-laws, the Board of Directors would be willing to have a larger number of directors to accommodate the availability of outstanding candidates.
 Similarly, the Board of Directors is willing to reduce the size of the Board of Directors, or to maintain a vacancy, if it cannot identify available candidates meeting the directors’ qualification standards (subject, however, to the limitation in the company’s charter documents that the Board of Directors must include a minimum of eight directors).

 The directors are elected each year by the stockholders at the company’s annual meeting.
-The Board of Directors, upon consideration of the recommendation of the CNG Committee, proposes a slate of nominees to the stockholders for election.
+The Board of Directors, upon consideration of the recommendation of the Nominating and Governance Committee, proposes a slate of nominees to the stockholders for election.
 Stockholders may propose nominees for consideration as director in the manner set forth in the company’s by-laws.

 5. Director Responsibilities